Tine-m/SQL/sql.md

-# SQL Aggregate functions (Murach chap 6 Summary queries)
+# SQL Aggregate functions (Murach chap 6 Summary Queries)

-An aggregate function is a computation where the values of multiple rows are grouped together as input on certain criteria to form a single value of more significant meaning
+An aggregate function is a computation where the values of multiple rows are grouped together as input on certain criteria to form a single value of more significant meaning.

 ## Learning Objectives
 The idea is that you after working with these exercises: